ITA | ENG

 • Making you say things (on social media) that you haven't said (defaming others)

-• Using you as a spammer (Phishing sent to your contacts, who, seeing your name as the sender, take the message for granted)
+• Using you as a spammer (Phishing messages sent to your contacts, who, seeing your name as the sender, take the message for granted)

 Financial scams are on the rise, with 27,000 cases occurring in 2018 alone. (source Il Messaggero)